apache/kyuubi/docs/monitor/trouble_shooting.md

 	...
 12 more
 ```

-This is because Spark-3.1 will check the config which you set and throw exception if the config is static or used in other module (e.g. yarn/core).
+This is because since Spark 3.1, it will check the config which you set and throw exception if the config is static or used in other module (e.g. yarn/core).

 You can add a config `spark.sql.legacy.setCommandRejectsSparkCoreConfs=false` in `spark-defaults.conf` to disable this behavior.